 Poor old Philip Schuyler.
 He gets short shrift in Hamilton, appearing only very briefly in one number — and he doesn’t get to sing a single word in a show with about a million words.
 But that’s not the worst of Philip Schuyler’s problems.

-Lately there’s been a lot of controversy in Albany over Schuyler’s slave ownership, a complicated fact that makes our view of Schuyler a little blurry.
+Lately there’s been a lot of controversy in Albany over Schuyler’s slave ownership, a complicated fact that makes our view of his legacy a little blurry.
 In Albany, they recently decided to take Schuyler’s name off an elementary school, and the city is now removing the heroic statue of Schuyler that stands before city hall.

 Like a lot of prominent people in colonial times, Schuyler’s legacy is patchy.
 Research by a historian at the Schuyler Mansion historic site estimates that Schuyler owned something like 40 slaves at one time or another to run his household and property.
 There’s also solid evidence that he facilitated slave ownership by his daughter Elizabeth and son-in-law Alexander Hamilton.
 Yes, Hamilton.